openvinotoolkit/openvino/src/common/snippets/docs/mha_optimization_guide.md

     - For the BF16/INT8 blocking loops, 2 options are possible: blocking can be done only for Brgemm node, or for BrgemmCopyB repacking too.
 4. [Blocking order](#blocking-order): blocking order changing might have an effect as well.
 But please note, that blocking by M dimensions is shared between both Brgemms only if blocking by M is outermost.

-By following these recommendations, signifficant performance improvement for the specific MHA can be achieved.
-Additionally, the results of these experiments can be used as a solid foundation for the subsequent heuristics adjusting.
+Following these recommendations, the performance of some specific MHA patters can be fine-tuned.
+Additionally, the results of these experiments can be used as a solid foundation for the subsequent heuristics adjustments.